bmvdgeijn/WASP/vcf/README.md

 *  --geno_prob GENO_PROB_OUTPUT_FILE [optional]

      Path to HDF5 file to write genotype probabilities to.
-This option can only be used if the input VCF files provide genotype likelihoods, (GL in the FORMAT specifier).
+This option can only be used if the input VCF files provide genotype likelihoods (GL in the FORMAT specifier).

 *  --haplotype HAPLOTYPE_OUTPUT_FILE [optional]